Young Champion

 Young Champion (ヤングチャンピオン) is a Japanese seinen manga magazine.
 The magazine was established in 1988.
 It is published by Akita Shoten, and has its headquarters in Tokyo.

 History

 The original chief editor was Kabemura.
-Young Champion Retsu, launched in 2006, and Bessatsu Young Champion, launched in 2014 are two spin-off series.
+Young Champion Retsu, launched in 2006, and Bessatsu Young Champion, launched in September 2014 are two spin-off magazines.
+Another spin-off that launched in November 2019, Dokodemo Young Champion, ended in May 2026 after it became too large to be sold in some digital retailers.